saqibutm/vp-csharp/README.md

 Book  - C# 9 and .NET 5 – Modern Cross-Platform Development - Fifth Edition: Build Intelligent Apps, Websites, and Services With Blazor, ASP.NET Core, and Entity Framework Core Using Visual Studio Code by Mark J. Price

+#### Assignment 9
+Write a class Circle with one field radius and three function GetRadius, Area, Circumferecne and display them on the console.
+GetRadius method should contain one parameter.

+#### Assignment 8
+Write a class Marks to stote marks of three subjects.
+Write two member functions Sum() and Average().
+Print the obtained and average marks on the console.

 #### Assignment 7
 Compile, run and upload (GitHub) all the examples explained in the lectures of Non-Primitive Datatypes.
 Further, write down the anatomy of each program on your class notebook and upload their snapshots on Google Docs.